Amy Holland (album)

 Amy Holland is singer Amy Holland's self-titled debut album.
 The album was released on LP record in 1980, and was produced by Amy's future husband Michael McDonald.
 One of the songs on the album "How Do I Survive" (a song originally sung by The Paul Bliss Band) became a big hit and made it to the Top 30 chart.
 Amy Holland would often perform "How Do I Survive" live on music TV shows such as Music Fair (a Japanese music show) and Young Oh!
 Oh!.
 Those live performances of the song can be found on YouTube.
-Holland mostly recorded some song covers for this album, with one of them being Annette Hanshaw's 1928 jazz-standard Forgetting You The success of the song How Do I Survive helped Amy earn a Grammy Nomination for Best New Artist in 1981, but she did not win the award however.
-Some of the songs on the album have been written by Michael McDonald such as "Here In The Light" and "Show Me the Way Home".
+Holland mostly recorded some song covers for this album, with one of them being Annette Hanshaw's 1928 jazz-standard Forgetting You.
+The success of the song How Do I Survive helped Amy earn a Grammy Nomination for Best New Artist in 1981, but she did not win the award.
+Some of the songs on the album were written by Michael McDonald, such as "Here In The Light" and "Show Me the Way Home".
 "How Do I Survive" was a hit peaking at #22 on the Billboard Hot 100.
 Three years later Amy would release another studio album called On Your Every Word.